bdreno/macOS.config/setup.md

 ###MAS Applications

-The command below, while not elegant, generates the mas commands that can be pasted directly into a Brewfile
+The command below, while not elegant, generates the mas commands that can be pasted directly into a Brewfile:

 ~~~~
 mas list | sed -e 's/([^()]*)//g' | sed -e 's/[ \t]*$//g' | \